MichZipp/powergrid_abnormal_state_detection/README.md

 ## Problem Definition

-The aim of the detection tool is to distinglish between healthy and unhealthy power grid states.
+The aim of the detection tool is to distinglish between normal and abnormal power grid states.
 A healthy powergrids state is characterized by the absence of DNS and CF.

 We have defined the learning task of the detection tool as a binary or multiclass classification problem.